Zhang-Each/CV/_pages/about.md

 # 🔥 News
-- *2024.02*: We preprint our Survey [Knowledge Graphs Meet Multi-Modal Learning: A Comprehensive Survey](http://arxiv.org/abs/2402.05391).
+- *2024.02*: We pre-print our survey paper [Knowledge Graphs Meet Multi-Modal Learning: A Comprehensive Survey](http://arxiv.org/abs/2402.05391).
 - *2023.12*: I join Ant Group for a research intern, focusing on knowledge pre-training for recommender systems.
 - *2023.11*: We pre-print a paper about **knowledgeable alignment for large language model** on ArXiv.
 - *2023.10*: We pre-print a paper about **large language model for knowledge graph reasoning** on ArXiv.